mvsrinivas/ChessGame/Chess-main/Chess-main/README.md

-## This is a project doing by manikanta,yogesh and bhaskar with our mentor harikirat to target the GSOC24
+## This is a project doing by Srinivas,Raja.

 Made a chess game by integrating two powerful libraries by making sockets acting as a bridge between them.
 All thanks to the beautiful libraries for design(chessboard.js) and logic(chess.js).